-Meteor Shower: How can you see the Quadrantids? - CBBC Newsround
+Quadrantid meteor shower 2023: When is it?
+How can I see it? - CBBC Newsround

-The Quadrantid meteor shower is 2019's first major meteor show - and we don't have long to wait!

-In 2019, the International Meteor Organization says the best time to see it is 3-4 January.
+Calling all stargazers of the UK, it's time for the first major meteor shower of the year - the annual Quadrantid meteor shower!

-The "Quads" shower happens every January and is described as an above-average meteor shower, meaning that it produces up to 120 meteors an hour.
+The "Quads" shower happens every January and is described as an above-average meteor shower, meaning that it produces around 110 shooting stars flying in the sky an hour.

+This year, astronomers say the best time to catch its peak is on 3-4 January 2023.

-So if you are lucky you should be able to see something - even Nasa calls it "one of the best annual meteor showers."
+It's among the strongest showers to illuminate the sky, so if you are lucky you should be able to see something - even Nasa calls it "one of the best annual meteor showers!"

+Find out more about the Quadrantids below and don't forget to let us know in the comments if you're planning on watching the meteor shower!

 The Quadrantid meteor shower is known for bright fireball meteors.